-Merck will pay $950M to settle Vioxx investigationNovember 22nd, 2011 in Medications
+Merck will pay $950M to settle Vioxx investigationNovember 22, 2011 in Medicine & Health / Medications

 (AP) -- The Department of Justice said Tuesday that drugmaker Merck will pay $950 million to resolve investigations into its marketing of the painkiller Vioxx.

 The agency said Merck will pay $321.6 million in criminal fines and $628.4 million as a civil settlement agreement.
 It will also plead guilty to a misdemeanor charge that it marketed Vioxx as a treatment for rheumatoid arthritis before getting Food and Drug Administration approval.